-That’s why we chose to source our beef jerky line with only 100% grass-fed and grass-finished beef.
+That’s why we source our beef jerky line with only 100% grass-fed and grass-finished beef.
 This means our beef sticks weren’t made from animals who were fed antibiotics or hormones, and we will never stray from that.
 All of Chomps' animals were raised in a free-range environment and consumed only vegetarian diets.

 Beef jerky is high in fat (but that's not a bad thing)